hmrc/sole-trader-identification-frontend/README.md

 not defined. optFullNamePageLabel if present will allow the calling service to customise title and H1 of the starting journey page.

+The deskProServiceId is used in the beta feedback url, the Tech Difficulties url uses "grs" as the identifier.

 All other fields must be provided.

 The businessVerificationCheck field allows the calling service to bypass the verification and continue to register where